List of Philippine typhoons: Warnings

-These tropical cyclone warning signals are usually raised when an area (in the Philippines only) is about to be hit by a tropical cyclone.
-As a tropical cyclone gains strength and/or gets nearer to an area having a storm signal, the warning may be upgraded to a higher one in that particular area (e.g. a signal No. 1 warning for an area may be increased to signal #3).
-Conversely, as a tropical cyclone weakens and/or gets farther to an area, it may be downgraded to a lower signal or may be lifted (that is, an area will have no storm signal).
+These warning signals are usually raised when a locality is about to be hit by a typhoon.
+As it gains strength and/or gets nearer to an area having a storm signal, the warning may be upgraded to a higher one for that particular area.
+Conversely, as a tropical cyclone weakens and/or gets farther to an area, it may be downgraded to a lower signal or may be lifted altogether.

-Classes for preschool are canceled when signal No. 1 is in effect.
-Elementary and high school classes and below are canceled under signal No. 2 and classes for colleges, universities and below are canceled under signal Nos.
-3, 4 and 5.
+Classes in the localities that are under a warning signal are cancelled or suspended depending on how high the signal is: preschool for Signal #1, elementary and below for Signal #2, high school (including senior high school) and below for Signal #3, and all educational levels (including colleges and universities) for Signal #4 and above.
+These restrictions apply for both public and private schools in the affected locality, although local governments can declare suspensions and cancellations of classes at their own discretion regardless of the warning signal in force.

 List of Philippine typhoons

 Pre–1963

 The JTWC was already naming tropical cyclones in the Northwest Pacific basin since 1945, before the Philippines did so.
 Only a few notable storms persisted before 1963.
 A tropical cyclone assumably impacted Northern Luzon in July 1911, in which a record-breaking precipitation level was seen in Baguio, with 2,210 mm of rainfall being dumped by the storm.
 In November 1912, a typhoon swept through the central Philippines and "practically destroyed" Tacloban.
 In Tacloban and Capiz on the island of Panay, the death toll was 15,000, half the population of those cities at the time.
-In 1881, a typhoon also impacted Northern Luzon, but around 20,000 people have died from the typhoon, making it the deadliest Philippine typhoon in recorded history.

 1963–1999

-In 1963, the PAGASA began naming tropical cyclones that enter their area of responsibility using female names ending with "ng".
+In 1963, PAGASA began naming tropical cyclones that enter their area of responsibility using female names ending with "ng".
 During the period 1963 to 1999, the Philippines experienced several typhoons that affected or made landfall.
 Moreover, this period saw the most active typhoon season in the Philippines ― with 31 typhoons being named by PAGASA ― in 1993.

 This period saw several notable and deadly typhoons that passed anywhere in the country.
 Typhoon Patsy (Yoling) of 1970 became one of the deadliest typhoons to strike Metro Manila.
 Typhoon Nina (Sisang) in 1987 became one of the strongest typhoons to hit the Bicol Region.
 Typhoon Yunya (Diding) in June 1991 struck Luzon at the time of the colossal eruption of Mount Pinatubo.
-Later in the same year, Tropical Storm Thelma (Uring) became one of the most deadliest storms to hit the country, killing just over 5,000 people.
+Later in the same year, Tropical Storm Thelma (Uring) became one of the deadliest storms to hit the country, killing just over 5,000 people.